As a professional in the wellness industry, it’s invaluable to have an online presence to attract your ideal client.

 Make sure this is CLEAR as day!
 If it’s not clear to you, how will users know how to navigate your site?

-With Good Karma, part of the web design process is giving our clients a homework checklist that includes sharing all images/photos they want to use on the website.
-These can consist of stock photos, professional photographs or something your cousin snapped on their Iphone.
+With GKW, part of the client onboarding process for a web design project is giving our clients a homework checklist that includes sharing all images/photos they want to use on the website.
+These can consist of stock photos, professional photographs or something your cousin snapped on their I-phone.

 Nonetheless, modern websites are more visual than ever.
 Less and less text is needed to tell a story so the images chosen are key to communicating the experience the client will have with you.
 If you don’t have the budget to do a photoshoot, we love Unsplash and Pexels for free stock photography.